upcs/cs341-project-ss2020-swift/README.md

 ## Security
 SMAP does not provide accounts, so the main security concern is the potential for SQL injections, which are prevented by parameterizing the database queries.
 There is also potential for denial of service (DOS) issues, though we will not address these for this project.
 For more information, go to tests > security_review.tx

-## Peer Bug Fixes
-Our peers reported two bugs (one was reported twice).
-One was that the social media buttons at the bottom of the page were nonfunctional (Issues 68 and 69).
-Since these were placeholders in case we had time to implement social media sharing, this bug was resolved by simply removing them.
-The other bug concerned the stat names, which would overflow their boxes and push subsequent names further down (Issue #46).
-This was resolved by adding in css attributes for text-wrapping as well as adaptive height for that grid-area.

 ## Error Handling [TODO]